timo/zasim/docs/index.rst

 Interactive Tutorial
 --------------------

-If you install the `ipython notebook and its dependencies`_, you can run either of the following commands
+If you install the `ipython notebook`_ and its dependencies, you can run either of the following commands

 ::